Weekend In Columbus, Ohio

 After breakfast at the Brewdog Hotel we headed into Columbus to visit a few other breweries and to check out the famous Columbus Zoo & Aquarium.

-Our first brewery of the day was Land Grant Brewing Company.
-We enjoyed a flight of beers, and considered getting a snack from the delicious smelling food truck outside, but we were still full from breakfast.
+The first brewery of the day was Land Grant Brewing Company.
+I enjoyed a flight of beers, and considered getting a snack from the delicious smelling food truck outside, but was still full from breakfast.

-We love flights because they allow us to try a variety of beers.
-This is especially nice at a place we have never been before.
-Plus, I am more partial to ciders, sours, and porters, while Chris prefers IPAs.
-Flights allow us both to get something we know we will like, while branching out, and not getting absolutely hammered in the process.
+I love flights because they allow me to try a variety of beers without overdoing it.
+This is especially nice at a place I have never been before.
+Plus, flights allow me to get something I know I will like and branch out to try some things I may not otherwise order while not getting absolutely hammered in the process.

-Unfortunately, a lot of the exhibits were closed due to weather and construction, but we were still able to see lots of wonderful animals and have a fun time at the zoo.
+Unfortunately, a lot of the exhibits were closed due to weather and construction, but I was still able to see lots of wonderful animals and have a fun time at the zoo.

 Big Cats & Coddiwomple - Columbus zoo!

 After the Zoo, it was time to check out another brewery!
-We headed over to Zaftig Brewing Company where we were honored by the presence of their brewery cat, Hops!
-The beers were more of Chris’ style, but I tried a porter that was quite tasty.
+I headed over to Zaftig Brewing Company where I was honored by the presence of their brewery cat, Hops!
+Again, I got a small flight.
+The porter was my favorite!
 Nothing against the beers, but the highlight for me was getting to visit Hops!

-The food menu looked awesome, but we didn’t have time to enjoy any snacks, so we opted for a beer flight only.
-I was impressed by the variety of beers on their menu, and would make a return trip if we find ourselves back in Columbus.
-They also had some canned beers for purchase, so we grabbed a few to bring home.
+The food menu looked awesome, but I didn’t have time to enjoy any snacks, so I opted for a beer flight only.
+I was impressed by the variety of beers on their menu, and would make a return trip if I find myself back in Columbus.
+They also had some canned beers for purchase, so I grabbed a few to bring home.

-For Chris’ birthday dinner this year, I chose the chef’s table at Veritas Restaurant in Columbus.
+For my “big” dinner in Columbus, I chose the chef’s table at Veritas Restaurant in Columbus.

-We were seated at a secluded table with views of the kitchen.
-While we enjoyed a wonderful tasting menu and wine paring, we were treated to extra attention from the sommelier and chefs.
+I was seated at a secluded table with views of the kitchen.
+While I enjoyed a wonderful tasting menu and wine paring, I was treated to extra attention from the sommelier and chefs.
 The atmosphere, dinner, and service did not disappoint.

-After dinner we were taken on a private tour through the Citizen’s Trust, a former bank turned cocktail bar above the restaurant, which still boasts a lot of the original ornate decor.
+After dinner I was taken on a private tour through the Citizen’s Trust, a former bank turned cocktail bar above the restaurant, which still boasts a lot of the original ornate decor.

 DAY 3: Franklin Conservary / North Market / Flight Home

-For our last day in Ohio, we decided to sleep in and enjoy a late breakfast at the Brewdog Hotel before checking out and making our way back into Columbus.
+For my last day in Ohio, I decided to sleep in and enjoy a late breakfast at the Brewdog Hotel before checking out and making my way back into Columbus.

-Our first stop was at the Franklin Park Conservatory and Botanical Gardens.
-We enjoyed a fun butterfly exhibit, glasswork, and many greenhouses full of interesting plants.
+The first stop was at the Franklin Park Conservatory and Botanical Gardens.
+I enjoyed a fun butterfly exhibit, glasswork, and many greenhouses full of interesting plants.

-We love local markets, so we thought North Market would be a nice place to kill some time before our flight and find something good for lunch.
+I love local markets (looking at you Krog Street), so I thought North Market would be a nice place to kill some time before my flight and find something good for lunch.

-For lunch, I went with pasta & Chris found some awesome pizza.
-We also brought home some spices from a spice vendor with an incredible selection.
+For lunch, I went with a yummy pesto pasta.
+I also brought home some spices from a spice vendor with an incredible selection.
 I wanted to get some ice cream from the first Jeni’s (something I enjoy back home as well), but I was way too full after lunch.

 So, next time you are planning a trip within the United States, consider a smaller city like Columbus, Ohio.
 You may be pleasantly surprised!
-I know we were!
+I know I was!